zhixingheyi-tian/OAP/oap-shuffle/RPMem-shuffle/README.md

     c.
 Run *ndctl create-namespace -m devdax -r region1 –s 120g*
     d.
 Run *ndctl create-namespace -m devdax -r region1 –s 120g*
     This will create four namespaces, namely /dev/dax0.0, /dev/dax0.1, /dev/dax1.0,
-        /dev/dax1.1 in that node, and it will be used as RPMem shuffle media.
+        /dev/dax1.1 in that node, and it will be used as Shuffle Remote PMem Extension media.

         You can change your configuration (namespaces numbers, size) accordingly.